ezzing/3DLayout-documentation/4-Customization.md

 ## Special Behaviours

-### Display
+### Perspective

 When this options is set to true, the project starts in perspective mode.

+    {'perspective': true}

+### Spin

+It only works in combination with perspective option.
+When this options is set to true, the project starts in perspective mode and the camera slowly rotate around.

+    {'spin': true}

+### Read only

+It only works in combination with perspective option.
+When this options is set to true, the project starts in perspective mode and all the GUI is hidden, avoiding the user to change anything in the layout.

-    {'display': true}
+    {'readonly': true}

 ### Showcase

 When this options is set to true, the project starts in perspective and write-only mode.
-This is an special feature to showcase
+This is an special feature to showcase the layout.

     {'showcase': true}